CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: Shutterstock

 When you’re trying to conceive (and certainly when you’re trying not to), the notion of being told you’re not pregnant when in fact you are can be utterly distressing.
 Can you get a false negative pregnancy test result?
 Yes, it’s possible.
-So how common are they, and what causes them?
+So how common is this, and why does it happen?

 What Can Cause a False Negative Pregnancy Test?

-A false negative pregnancy test isn’t exactly common, but it’s still more likely to happen than a false positive—an also-stressful scenario, except that the test says you’re pregnant when you’re not.
-In most (though not all) cases, a false negative occurs when you are pregnant, but the levels of pregnancy hormone in your body haven’t yet reached the test’s threshold of sensitivity.
+In most (though not all) cases, a false negative pregnancy test occurs when you are pregnant, but the levels of pregnancy hormone in your body haven’t yet reached the test’s threshold of sensitivity.
 Here are a few reasons why this might happen:

 You’re testing too early